We plan to be open from approximately 6:30-8:30 pm to view the “parade of planets”. Hope you can join us!

 Scholarship Applications

-The regular application period for Academic Year 2024-2025 scholarships has closed.
-The deadline to apply was Friday, May 31.
+The regular application period for Academic Year 2025-2026 scholarships will open in April 2025, with the application deadline in May.
 Any student may still submit an off-cycle application for consideration if funding becomes available.
 For information about the program and to apply, visit the MDSGC Scholarships page.

 April 8, 2024: Solar Eclipse